contract dispute arbitration in Moberly, Missouri 65270

 In the quiet town of Moberly, Missouri, a contract dispute that began in early 2023 escalated into a tense arbitration case — a story of trust tested and hard decisions made.

-Background: James Johnson, owner of Johnson Construction LLC, entered a contract in February 2023 with Fowler Manufacturing, a local supplier headed by Sarah Fowler.
+Background: the claimant, owner of a local business, entered a contract in February 2023 with the claimant, a local supplier headed by the claimant.
 The contract called for Fowler Manufacturing to deliver $75,000 worth of specialized steel beams by June 1, 2023.
 Johnson's firm planned to use these beams to finish a commercial renovation project downtown.

 The Dispute: By mid-May, Johnson realized only half the steel had arrived.
 Fowler Manufacturing attributed the delay to unforeseen supply chain disruptions and promised delivery by June 15.
 However, Johnson’s project deadline was June 30, making this delay critical.
 When the remaining steel arrived late and several beams showed quality defects, Johnson refused to pay the remaining $45,000 balance, citing breach of contract and substandard materials.